Reda96R/Born2beRoot/README.md

 - **Physical Volumes**:

     The LVM utility prefix for physical volumes is `pv`.
-This physicallyl blocks devices or other disk-like devices (for example, other devices created by device mapper, like RAID arrays) and are used by LVM as the raw building material for higher levels of abstraction.
+This physically blocks devices or other disk-like devices (for example, other devices created by device mapper, like RAID arrays) and are used by LVM as the raw building material for higher levels of abstraction.
 Physical volumes are regular storage devices.
 LVM writes a header to the device to allocate it for management.

 - **Volume Groups**: